zeekey85/LabStack-Rack/README.md

+# Formerly JetKVM Rackmount Solutions

+Hey all!
+This repo is being updated and integrated to coordinate with the LabStack modular system.
+This repo will include standalone 1U and 2U rack options for both 10" (Mini) and standard 19" (19) racks.
+These rackmount designs can be used standalone, or in conjunction with a LabStack modular system!

+I will update the repo as I work on the integration, and all of the JetKVM designs will be staying in this repo as LabStack Rack designs.
+If you have any questions, please open an issue!

+-Jared

 # JetKVM Rackmount Solutions

 ## (Also available on [Printables.com](https://www.printables.com/model/1105303-jetkvm-1u-rackmount))

 ### Hey all!
 If you're here, you probably want a cool mounting solution for your JetKVM into a 1U rackmount form factor.
 You're in luck!